-The science of the Lower Vasse River and Toby Inlet is focusing on trials to improve water quality and visual amenity over summer months and developing models to increase flows and/or flushing and improve water quality.
-The Reconnecting Rivers model has been developed to investigate options for increasing flows into the Lower Vasse River and the Reconnecting Toby Inlet model has been developed to investigate options for increasing tidal flushing.
+The science of the Lower Vasse River and Toby Inlet focused on trials to improve water quality and visual amenity over summer months and developed models to increase flows and/or flushing and improve water quality.
+The Reconnecting Rivers model was developed to investigate options for increasing flows into the Lower Vasse River and the Reconnecting Toby Inlet model was developed to investigate options for increasing tidal flushing.

 An innovative water treatment trial was carried out in the Lower Vasse River over the 2016/17 summer to assess the effectiveness of a newly developed phosphorous-binding hydrotalcite-clay (HT-clay) to reduce algal blooms and improve water quality.

 The HT-clay works by removing phosphorus from the water column while preventing phosphorus release from the sediments.
 To test the effectiveness of the clay, different doses were applied to fifteen mesocosm tanks that were embedded in the sediment of the river upstream of the Causeway Road Bridge.